Tensor-based quantum phase difference estimation for large-scale demonstration: Unitary compression

 which is the same as in Eq.~\eqref{Eq: prep metric}.
 The number of sweeps was 1,000 for all the models.
 Note that MPS can be embedded with sequential gates without optimization~\cite{Ran2020-li}, but it was not adopted in our case because of the increasing depth and idle time of each qubit.

 The remaining calculation conditions are described as follows.
 The unitary compression was implemented in ITensor~\cite{Fishman2020-lw} package of the Julia language.
 Hamiltonian prepared by Qiskit (see Sec.~\ref{sec: model construction}) was converted to an ITensor format, and $U_{\mathrm{prep}}$ and $U_{\mathrm{evol}}$ obtained by unitary compressions were saved in NumPy~\cite{Harris2020-fh} format, and then the phase difference estimation was performed using Qiskit with the compressed gates.
-The number of the DMRG sweeps when preparing $\ket{\mathrm{MPS}}$ was set to 20, the maximum bond dimension in SVD was set to 10 for the first 3 sweeps, 50 for the next 12 sweeps, and 1,000 for the last 5 sweeps, and the cutoff threshold in SVD was $10^{-12}$ for the Hubbard models and $10^{-8}$ for hexatriene and octatetraene.
+The number of the DMRG sweeps when preparing $\ket{\mathrm{MPS}}$ was set to 20, the maximum bond dimension in SVD was set to 10 for the first 3 sweeps, 50 for the next 12 sweeps, and 1,000 for the last 5 sweeps, and the cutoff threshold in SVD was $10^{-12}$ for the Hubbard models and $10^{-8}$ for linear polyenes.
 The DMRG of the excited states was executed to reduce overlap with the MPS of the ground state.
 Note that in ITensor's code implementation, the MPS of Eq.~\eqref{Eq: superposition of MPS} is obtained simply by adding Eq.~\eqref{Eq: g for MPS} and Eq.~\eqref{Eq: ex for MPS}, i.e., and we did not need to construct the tensor of Eq.~\eqref{Eq: superposition of MPS} explicitly.

-\subsection{Model construction}
+\section{Model construction}

-Qiskit~\cite{Javadi-Abhari2024-qm} was used for the fermionic model construction and Jordan--Wigner transformation for the Hubbard models, hexatriene, and octatetraene.
-The electronic structures of hexatriene and octatetraene were calculated by the PySCF package~\cite{Sun2020-sa}, and the geometry were optimized using the Hartree--Fock method with the 6-31G* basis set by the PySCF and geomeTRIC~\cite{Wang2016-pl} packages.
+Qiskit~\cite{Javadi-Abhari2024-qm} was used for the fermionic model construction and Jordan--Wigner transformation for the Hubbard models and linear polyenes.
+The electronic structures of linear polyenes were calculated by the PySCF package~\cite{Sun2020-sa}, and the geometry were optimized using the Hartree--Fock method with the 6-31G* basis set by the PySCF and geomeTRIC~\cite{Wang2016-pl} packages.
 The molecular orbitals were localized by Boys localization~\cite{Foster1960-kw} for $\pi$ and $\pi^*$ orbitals.
-Fermionic Hamiltonians for hexatriene and octatetraene were constructed as 12-qubit CASCI (6e 6o) and 16-qubit CASCI (8e 8o) problems, respectively.
+Fermionic Hamiltonians for hexatriene, octatetraene and decapentaene were constructed as 12-qubit CASCI (6e 6o), 16-qubit CASCI (8e 8o), and 20-qubit CASCI (10e 10o) problems, respectively.

 The orbital order was optimized using a genetic algorithm implemented with the DEAP library~\cite{Fortin2012-fz}.
 The cost function is $C$ in Eq.~\eqref{eq: orbital sorting cost}, the parameters were set with a population size of 50, a crossover probability of 70\%, a mutation probability of 20\%, and 100 generations.
 Ordered crossover and index-shuffling mutation were applied, and tournament selection with a size of three was used.
 Note that while we utilized the Jordan--Wigner transformation after the reordering, incorporating fermion-qubit mappings considering circuit topology~\cite{Tilly2022-pb, Miller2023-sd} are left for future work.